openlegend/core-rules/core/src/00-introduction/01-introduction.md

 *“Hold that light steady!” he mutters to his companion.*

 *But his whispers carry far in the long corridors and endless ventilation shafts of the Zeta class cruiser, and soon the echoes are like a siren in the darkness.
 Pairs of red eyes awaken at the edge of the light, fires of malice that yearn for the flesh of the intruders.
-“Spaz,” stutters the light bearer as he draws a shining six-shooter, “I don't think this freighter is abandoned no more.”*
+“Zak,” stutters the light bearer as he draws a shining six-shooter, “I don't think this freighter is abandoned no more.”*

 * * *